otmive/carbon_tracker/README.md

-# Carbon Reporting Python Package
+# Experiment Reporting Python Package

 ## Installation
 Clone the repository and use pip to build the package locally.
 For example if the repo is in '~Documents/carbon_tracker'